Kuramoto meets Koopman: Constants of motion, symmetries, and network motifs: INTRODUCTION

-The Kuramoto model is a paradigmatic model of oscillators exhibiting synchronization~\cite{Kuramoto1975, Acebron2005, Rodrigues2016, Pietras2019}.
-In its general form~\cite{Sakaguchi1986}, the model describes the evolution of each oscillator's phase through the set of differential equations
+The Kuramoto model is a paradigmatic model of oscillators exhibiting synchronization~\cite{Kuramoto1975, Acebron2005, Rodrigues2016}.
+In its general form~\cite{Sakaguchi1986}, the model describes the evolution of each oscillator's phase by the system of differential equations